 (ii) Ar (Argon) has 18 electrons.
 Hence, the species which is isoelectronic with Ar must also have 18 electrons.

 (b) Arrange them in the order of increasing ionic radii.

-Ans.)
-The species that are given are having equal number of electrons i.e. 10 electrons.
-So, they are isoelectronic species.
+(a) The given species has an equal number of electrons i.e. 10 electrons.
+Hence, they are isoelectronic species.

 Q-13) Explain why cation are smaller and anions larger in radii than their parent atoms?

 Ans.)
 A cation has a fewer number of electrons than its parent atom, while its nuclear charge remains the same.
 Hence, a cation is smaller in size than its parent atom.